 Manufacturing companies today own and operate a lot of equipment.
 These machines need varying degrees of maintenance, something that's becoming more technically demanding than ever.
 Luckily, the modern industrial maintenance mechanic job description has the solution to demands.

 Industrial maintenance mechanics are the first line of defense against production stoppage.

-In case you're interested in taking on the job, here's what an industrial maintenance mechanic does in 2020, as well as their average salary, required qualifications, and more.
+In case you're interested in taking on the job, here's what a maintenance mechanic does in 2021, as well as their average salary, required qualifications, and more.